Grandma Was Right: Skipping These Spots Changes Your Skin Microbiome

 “The dry skin on the forearms and calves is smoother, richer, and functionally different from the oily (behind the ears) and moist (navel and between the toes) areas,” the researchers wrote in their report.

-Interestingly, this pattern held true regardless of the participants’ gender, age, or ethnicity, as reported by IFLScience.
+That pattern held true regardless of the participants’ gender, age, or ethnicity, IFLScience reported.

-consists of both beneficial and harmful microbes.
-When the balance shifts toward harmful ones, it can lead to conditions such as eczema or acne, noted Professor Crandall.
+Professor Crandall said the skin microbiome includes both beneficial and harmful microbes.
+When the balance shifts toward harmful microbes, it can lead to conditions such as eczema or acne.

-According to the researchers, the relationship between microbiome health and human health still requires serious investigation.
+The researchers say the link between microbiome health and overall human health still needs more study.

 Photo: Unsplash